MUSIC MAN History

 Logo

 After the Ernie Ball acquisition, "ERNIE BALL" was added to the headstock logo.
-Additionally, the "StingRay Bass" designation was changed to simply "StingRay".
+Additionally, the name "StingRay Bass" was changed to simply "StingRay."

 String Retainer

-During the pre-Ernie Ball era, it was positioned between the 1st and 2nd strings, but after 1985, it was moved to between the 2nd and 3rd strings.
+In the pre-Ernie Ball era, it was located between the 1st and 2nd strings, but after 1985, it was moved to between the 2nd and 3rd strings.

-Starting in 1985, 21-fret position markers were added to models with maple fingerboards.
+Starting in 1985, a 21st-fret position mark was added to models with maple fingerboards.

 Contour/Elbow Cut